BytomDAO/bytom-electron/README.md

 ```

 ##### Add Bytomd Deamon
 Add a folder named `bytomd` under the root folder.
-Put all the bytomd files into teh folder.
+Put all the bytomd files into that folder.
 ```
 bytom-electron
 │   README.md